DomainGroupOSS/domain-rate-limiting/README.md

 provided request key like a clientid or userid or ip or whatever you choose to provide.**

+Now let us analyse the code a bit more.

 The first thing it is doing is adding the /api/unlimited path prefix in the white listed paths list.

     .AddPathToWhiteList("/api/unlimited")